+The setting right on Papikinou beach is very pleasant, and you can watch the sunset here.
 When you've finished your meal, take home a recipe postcard or two before you leave!

 In my opinion, Greek cuisine is the best in the world, but if you want a change, the first Sushi restaurant on Milos could be just what you are looking for!

 Hanabi is situated in Pollonia, and has a great selection of Japanese and Signature dishes as well as cocktails.